Table of Contents

 Article 61 of the Indian Constitution establishes the process for impeaching the president.
 Any House of Parliament may bring the charge against a President who has violated the Constitution for impeachment.
 No such charge shall be preferred unless the proposal to prefer such charge is contained in a resolution that has been moved after at least fourteen days’ written notice has been given by not less than one-fourth of the members of the House of their intention to move the resolution, and such resolution has been passed by a majority of not less than two-thirds of the membership of the House.

-In the event that a charge has been so preferred by one of the Houses of Parliament, the other House shall conduct an investigation into the charge or require an investigation into the charge to be conducted, and the President shall be entitled to attend the investigation and be represented.
+If a charge has been so preferred by one of the Houses of Parliament, the other House shall investigate the charge or require an investigation into the charge to be conducted, and the President shall be entitled to attend the investigation and be represented.
 The President will be removed from office as of the day the resolution is so passed if, as a result of the investigation, a resolution is passed by a majority of not less than two-thirds of the entire membership of the House by which the charge was investigated or caused to be investigated.